Let’s get you startedSign in or create an account to view your personalized quotes.

 • What are the best used cars for teens?

 Used vehicles might be the best cheap cars for teens if you’re looking for safe, reliable, and affordable options.
-The Honda Civic and Mazda3 have high safety ratings and are known for their reliability.
+The Honda Civic and Mazda3, for example, are reliable vehicles with high safety ratings.
 Another choice is the 2021 Toyota Camry, which Kelley Blue Book ranked best for resale value.

 Sources